qsheltier/sactilgis/README.md

 The commit that will be chosen as the second parent of the commit is the latest revision that belongs to the specified branch.

+It is also possible to merge tags; only one of `branch` and `tag` should be specified.

 revision
 : The revision at which the branch should be recorded.

 branch
 : The branch that should be merged into this branch.
 Obviously, this branch needs to be defined in this configuration file as well.

+tag
+: The tag that should be merged into this branch.

 #### The `tags` section